romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 *« Speculations about the origin of the ultrabasites are doomed to be fruitless in view of the various geological processes to which these rocks have been subjected. »* ([Vogel, 1967](https://repository.naturalis.nl/pub/505641))

-The protoliths of Cabo Ortegal peridotites were first inferred to be a lherzolite where Cpx has been replaced by hornblende ([Masskant, 1970](https://repository.naturalis.nl/pub/505696)).
+The great debate of this time hinged on wether the different rocks of the complex were autochthonous (Van Calsteren and co-workers) or allochthonous (_e.g._, Matte and co-workers; [Ries & Shackelton, 1971](https://www.nature.com/articles/physci234065a0)), which prevailed latter on.
+The protoliths of Cabo Ortegal peridotites were inferred to be a lherzolite where Cpx has been replaced by hornblende ([Masskant, 1970](https://repository.naturalis.nl/pub/505696)).
 Their emplacement was ascribed to one or several diapirs segregated from a mantle plume either along an oceanic geotherm (Maaskant 1970) or into the continental crust, thus responsible for granulites-facies metamorphism of originally eclogitic lower crust (Van Calsteren _et al._, 1977).
 The different pyroxenites were regarded as _in-situ_ partial melting products of the lherzolite.

 *1980-90s: heterogeneity of the upper mantle.*